seamusdemora/PiFormulae/ReadMeFirst.md

   * you can use [rufus](https://rufus.akeo.ie/) on your Windows PC
   * you can use [Etcher](https://etcher.io/) on Mac or Windows

 3. "Burn" the Raspbian image file to the media you're going to boot from.
-Typically, this will be an 8 GB or larger [microSD](https://simple.wikipedia.org/wiki/MicroSD) memory card, but you can boot from a number of devices, including the new-ish [mSATA SSDs](https://searchstorage.techtarget.com/definition/mSATA-SSD-mSATA-solid-state-drive) if you need greater storage, performance and longevity.
-If you're using
+Typically, this will be an 8 GB or larger [microSD](https://simple.wikipedia.org/wiki/MicroSD) memory card.

 ## Modify files in `/boot` on the micro SD card